cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 Every time you reboot, you must have a computer with you to re-apply the exploit.
 This is different to the majority of iOS exploits in the recent years where you only had to run an application to re-apply the exploit.

 Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager){:target="_blank"}.
+For this we will be using Cydia.
 You may already be familiar with Cydia, as it was the default package manager for jailbreaking for 10 years.
-As it's more user friendly, however, we recommend to install the "Sileo" package manager in the guide.

-You will be able to choose your package manager when you install checkra1n.
-If you don't know what this means, ignore this for now.
-{: .notice--info}

 ## Downloads